JinraeKim/LazyFym.jl/README.md

 LazyFym does not restrict the forms of your custom environments and thus provides a general-purpose interface.
 You can take either eager or lazy data postprocessing with LazyFym.
-Since LazyFym automatically calculate the information of environments (including size, flatten_length, etc.) and may result in performance degeneration, you should consider extend `LazyFym` functions for your custom environments such as `LazyFym.size` to improve the simulation speed.
 ### Parallelism
 It is not seemingly different from the sequential simulation.
 For example,